tis-starlight/tis-starlight.github.io/_posts/2023-12-01-problems-and-solutions.md

 ## Problem Solving

-[Problem Solving](https://en.wikipedia.org/wiki/Problem_solving) is the systematic process of identifying and resolving issues, a skill honed through a well-organized approach.
+[Problem Solving](https://en.wikipedia.org/wiki/Problem_solving){: target="_blank" rel="noopener noreferrer"} is the systematic process of identifying and resolving issues, a skill honed through a well-organized approach.
 We encounter diverse problems daily, each possesses unique characteristics, with some being particularly challenging, demanding careful attention for effective solutions.

 **Solutions to problems** can vary in terms of speed, cost, and reliability, emphasizing the importance of selecting the most suitable option.
 Various strategies, techniques, and tools, including the use of computers, contribute to problem resolution.

-In [Computer Programming](https://en.wikipedia.org/wiki/Computer_programming) (coding), a programmer writes the instructions that a computer executes to address complex problems.
+In [Computer Programming](https://en.wikipedia.org/wiki/Computer_programming){: target="_blank" rel="noopener noreferrer"} (coding), a programmer writes the instructions that a computer executes to address complex problems.
 Therefore, the ability to solve problems is integral to becoming a good programmer.

 ## Algorithm

-An [algorithm](https://en.wikipedia.org/wiki/Algorithm) is a step-by-step procedure for solving a specific problem.
+An [algorithm](https://en.wikipedia.org/wiki/Algorithm){: target="_blank" rel="noopener noreferrer"} is a step-by-step procedure for solving a specific problem.
 It serves as a blueprint or a set of clear instructions that can be followed to accomplish a particular task.
 Algorithms are often independent of programming languages and are more focused on the logical sequence of steps needed for a solution.
 They provide a high-level view of the solution without specifying the exact syntax or structure required in a particular programming language.
 The process of solving a problem becomes simpler and easier with help of algorithm. lt is better to write an algorithm before writing the actual computer program.

 <!--
 Mermaid Syntax: